Waymo’s self-driving car service is launching in Phoenix later this year

 In a huge surprise, Google invited Waymo CEO John Krafcik on stage at its I/O 2018 developers conference.
 Waymo has not been part of Google since December 2016 — it’s an Alphabet company.
-Google presumably made an exception because Krafcik had big news to share: Waymo’s self-driving car service is launching in Phoenix, Arizona, “later this year.”
+Google presumably made an exception because Krafcik had big news to share: Waymo’s self-driving car service is launching in Phoenix, Arizona “later this year.”

 Waymo already has self-driving cars in Phoenix, but launching a service means anyone in the city will be able to download the Waymo app and hail an autonomous vehicle.
 Waymo won’t be requiring someone to sit in the driver’s seat, either.